OpusCapita/event-client/README.md

 ```
 npm install ocbesbn-event-client
 ```
 To go with the minimum setup, you need to have access to a running **Consul server** to get your endpoint configuration for AMQP server.
 In addition, a **AMQP server** is required which has to be registered inside Consul.
 If AMQP password **authentication** is required, Consul has to provide the configuration key **{{your-service-name}}/amqp/password** where *{{your-service-name}}* is the least name of the directory your code runs in.
-If authentication is not used, you can set the **consul.AMQPPasswordKey** to null or false when creating a new instance of AMQPEvents.
+If authentication is not used, you can set the **consul.MqPasswordKey** to null or false when creating a new instance of AMQPEvents.

 If all this is set up, go to you code and add the following lines: